Access the latest news, analysis and trends impacting your business.

 The only thing preventing intraday repo from becoming a go-to source of short-term funding for banks and broker-dealers has been the fact that the traditional infrastructure simply was not built to complete and settle trades in minutes or hours.

 The emergence of DLT has changed that dynamic completely.
 DLT provides the velocity required to instantaneously agree, execute and settle an intraday repo transaction.
 In a DLT environment, collateral does not need to be physically transferred.
-Instead, the underlying security is immobilised, with ownership maintained through smart contracts utilising a digital representation of collateral.
+Instead, the underlying security is immobilized, with ownership maintained through smart contracts utilizing a digital representation of collateral.

-The smart-contract methodology employed by solutions like Broadridge’s DLR platform streamlines the process by creating a mutualised workflow, allowing the cash lender and securities borrower to see the entire lifecycle of the trade in real-time.
-This synchronisation allows both parties to monitor cash and securities and track the fee accrual throughout the duration of the trade, ensuring accurate settlement at a precise, predetermined time.
+The smart-contract methodology employed by solutions like Broadridge’s DLR platform streamlines the process by creating a mutualized workflow, allowing the cash lender and securities borrower to see the entire lifecycle of the trade in real-time.
+This synchronization allows both parties to monitor cash and securities and track the fee accrual throughout the duration of the trade, ensuring accurate settlement at a precise, predetermined time.

 These blockchain-enabled solutions can integrate with front-end systems used by banks and broker-dealers.
 That ability allows intraday repo transactions to seamlessly flow into existing daily firm financing and position management workflows.
 Users can enter intraday repo transactions manually, or trades can be fed into the front-end system via automated trade feeds, simultaneously updating positions in real-time and passing the trade details to the DLT solution for settlement and processing.

 Interest is calculated from a fee entered on the trade.
 Because that fee and interest payment cover an interval shorter than the minimum overnight term, the cost will be significantly lower than the standard repo rate currently entered on non-intraday overnight, term and open repo transactions.